ProximoSrl/ProximoSrl.github.io/_posts/2014-10-06-Ubiquitous-language.md

 "Ubiquitous Language Smackdown" talk in which he shared his experience.
-We made a very similar experience ourself (same terms, same communication issues with our customer), but I was firmly convinced that this approach could be used only on projects and was not suitable for products.
+We made a very similar experience ourself (same terms, same communication issues with our customer), but I was firmly convinced that this approach could be used only on projects and was not suitable for products where domain experts are our clients (we craft business software for SME and Public Sector).

-Based on our experience (we make products for ISV and very few projects, mostly to kickoff new products) every client speaks it's own language;
+Based on our experience every client speaks it's own language;
-it can depends on the market, the geographical location (event within the same country), ...
+it can depends on the market, the geographical location (even within the same country) and company size.

--> domain expert -> domain is HIS domain not and Ubiquitous domain
+Among our products there's a [Manufacturing execution system](http://en.wikipedia.org/wiki/Manufacturing_execution_system);
+if we talk to a mechanical parts manufacturer we can refer to "Bill of Materials", but if we talk to a fashion manufacturer and we say "Bill of Materials" the games are over :"your product is not for us, we don't deal with BOM".
+Their bill of materials (IT: distinta base) is "Scheda tecnica"; I don't know how to translate with the correct meaning in english, maybe in english there's not this distinction.
+If we talk with an PCB assembly company, "Scheda tecnica" means "Product Sheet".

+With all these distinctions how can we model our software in an Ubiquitous way?

 ## No it's all about meanings